How to paint on plates that you can eat off with permanent dishwasher-proof patterns, and how to use a paper doily as a vintage-style stencil.

 How To Paint Ceramic Plates

-Having revamped my boring cushions with a paper doily stencil, I thought, why not do the same with my plates.
-That’s what I did.
-It’s a fantastic improvement.
+Having revamped my boring cushions with a paper doily stencil, I thought, why not do the same with my plates?
+That’s what I did, and it was a fantastic improvement.

-I will show how easy it’s to paint ceramic plates with permanent paint.
-Using a stencil, you can paint intricate patterns without special artistic skills.
-Or a steady hand.
+I’ll show you how easy it is to paint ceramic plates with permanent paint.
+Using a stencil, you can paint intricate patterns without special artistic skills or a steady hand.

-It is so easy to upcycle old crockery with paint and a paper doily!
+It is easy to upcycle old white plates with paint in different colours and a paper doily!

 What Paints To Use On Ceramic Plates

-There are several different ways you can paint old crockery.
-You can use acrylic paints, porcelain paints and even permanent markers such as sharpies.
+There are several different ways to paint old crockery.
+You can use acrylic paints, porcelain paints, and even permanent markers such as Sharpies.
+The best paints I have found are those designed for porcelain, especially the baked version, rather than the easier no-bake paint.

-If you plan to eat off the decorated plates, make sure to use a ceramic plate labelled food-safe and free of toxins.
-If the China is going to be used as a wall decoration or for non-food purposes, then you can use an enamel acrylic paint.
+If you plan to eat off the decorated plates, use ceramic paint labelled food-safe and toxins-free.
+If the China will be used as a wall decoration or for non-food purposes, you can use enamel acrylic paint.
+Another way to ensure the finished ceramic pieces are food-safe is to use a food-safe sealer.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

-• Porcelain paints – There 2 types of porcelain paints, bake and no-bake.
+- Porcelain paints—There are two types of porcelain paints: bake and no-bake.
 Baked paints are best if you plan to use the plates rather than for just decorative purposes.
-Or there are porcelain paint pens for more accurate painting.
+There are also porcelain paint pens for more accurate painting.

-• Repositionable spray adhesive – To easily remove the doily stencil.
+- Repositionable spray adhesive – To easily remove the doily stencil.
+Or you can use masking tape

 How To Paint China

-Step1: First, wash your China plates with hot soapy water.
-Then make sure they are thoroughly dry.
-To remove soapy residue or sticky marks from labels, rub the ceramics with rubbing alcohol.
+Step 1: First, wash your ceramic plates with hot, soapy water.
+Then, make sure they are thoroughly dry.
+Rub the ceramics with rubbing alcohol to remove soapy residue or sticky marks from labels.

 Step 2: Next, spray the back of the paper doily with repositionable spray adhesive.
 Then place it onto the plate to where you want the pattern.
 I placed my stencil on the edges of the plate and off centre.